celebrity

 ADVERTISEMENT

 Van Der Beek added, "One!
 Out of six.
-One was 100% on purpose.
+One was 100 per cent on purpose.
 The one thing we really sucked at was not getting pregnant.
 But thank God, honestly, because it's such a struggle for people, and we really don't take it for granted."

 ADVERTISEMENT

-"My youngest daughter looked me straight in the eye and said, 'Daddy, I hope your vagina feels better,'" he laughs.
+"My youngest daughter looked me straight in the eye and said, 'Daddy, I hope your vagina feels better,'" he laughed.
 "I was like, 'Is she taking a shot at me?'"

 "One thing I've asked every doctor is, 'What are the odds that I can get my kids to stop calling it 'butt cancer'?
-The prognosis is never good on that one," he jokes.
+The prognosis is never good on that one," he joked.

 But in all seriousness, it's clear his diagnosis at such a young age has taken its toll on the family.